MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 Container Network Security features within Advanced Container Networking Services enable greater control over network security policies for ease of use when implementing across clusters.
 Clusters using Azure CNI Powered by Cilium have access to DNS-based policies.
 The ease of use compared to IP-based policies allows restricting egress access to external services using domain names.
 Configuration management becomes simplified by using FQDN rather than dynamically changing IPs.

+For more information on Container Network Security and its capabilities, see [What is Container Network Security?](advanced-network-container-services-security-concepts.md).

 ## Pricing
 > [!IMPORTANT]
 > Advanced Container Networking Services is a paid offering.
 For more information about pricing, see [Advanced Container Networking Services - Pricing](https://azure.microsoft.com/pricing/details/azure-container-networking-services/)